wdmvv/rvav/docs/orch.md

     "timeout": int, // total expression calculation timeout "agent_port": int, // on which port agent is running
     // DB config
-    "user": string,
+    "usedb": bool // whether you want to use db or not "user": string,
     "password": string,
     "dbname": string,